 Some of the most well-known Majorcan dishes are Arròs Brut, a kind of rice soup with different types of meat and vegetables; Pa amb oli, a traditional snack consisting of bread, olive oil and tomatoes; and Ensaïmada, a sweet, spiral-shaped pastry.
 Excellent restaurants are found all over the island, and many hotels in Majorca also offer first-class dining experiences.

-Iberostar Hotels & Resorts, where you can enjoy a relaxing time on the beach, golfing or being pampered at the luxurious spa & wellness centre, has the low-down on the best Majorca restaurants for every taste and budget.
+Iberostar Hotels & Resorts, where you can enjoy a relaxing time on the beach, golfing or being pampered at the luxurious spa & wellness centre, has the low-down on the best restaurants in Majorca for every taste and budget.

 Astir: a meat lover’s paradise